Housing & Residentiality

 Upperclass students live in a variety of housing styles that allow each individual to tailor their campus experience and live within a community that allows for the integration of their experiences both inside and outside of the classroom.
 The goal is to have students leave DePauw prepared to enter an increasingly complex and diverse world as a productive citizen not only engaged in, but contributing to their local community.

-With our First-Year, Sophomore and Upperclass communities, Campus Living and Community Development offers Substance Free living for residents.
-Substance free communities are vibrant communities that provide students an environment especially supportive of their choice not to use alcohol or tobacco.
+With our First-Year, Sophomore and Upperclass communities, Campus Living and Community Development offers Healthy Living Communities for residents.
+These communities support healthy life choices and the academic mission of the University.
+Students who choose to live in these environments are committing to a lifestyle that refrains from the use or secondary impacts of alcohol, tobacco, and other drugs within their residential environment, recognizing the impact it has on both individuals and community goals.
+Our goal is that these Healthy Living Communities provide students an environment with this supportive of their individual and collective choices.
 Programming in our substance free communities focuses on providing alternatives to alcohol-centered social events.
-Buildings or floors are assigned Substance Free by Campus Living and Community Development based on the number of requests received for this type of community.
+Buildings or floors are assigned Healthy Living Communities by Campus Living and Community Development based on the number of requests received for this type of community.

 @DePauw_CLCD on Twitter